 During this process, MS becomes oxidized over time and has to be reduced again to maintain proper function.
 This step is performed by methionine synthase reductase (MSR) which is encoded by the MTRR gene (see MTRR).
 MTR gene mutations, C3518T and A2756G, affect function of the enzyme even in the heterozygous form.
 They are associated with higher homocysteine levels and may lead to hypomethylation.
 Reported prevalence of A2756G in the Caucasian population is 1.7% in the homozygous form.

-Supplementation: When genetic mutations are present in the MTR gene, supplementation with methylcobalamin (methylated vitamin B12) is recommended.
+Supplementation: When genetic mutations are present in the MTR gene, supplementation with methylcobalamin (methylated vitamin B12)) may be considered.

 3. MTRR (5-methyltetrahydrofolate-homocysteine methyltransferase reductase)